A, B, AB, and O are the 4 major blood types. The types are based on small substances (molecules) on the surface of the blood cells.

 People who have one blood type may form proteins (antibodies) that cause their immune system to react against one or more of the other blood types.

-- A patient with type A blood will react against type B or type AB blood.
+- People with type A blood will react against type B or type AB blood.

-- A patient with type B blood will react against type A or type AB blood.
+- People with type B blood will react against type A or type AB blood.

-- A patient with type O blood will react against type A, type B, or type AB blood.
+- People with type O blood will react against type A, type B, or type AB blood.

-- A patient with type AB blood will not react against type A, type B, type AB, or type O blood.
+- People with type AB blood will not react against type A, type B, type AB, or type O blood.

 Both blood and plasma transfusions must be matched to avoid an immune reaction.
 Before anyone receives blood, both the blood and the person receiving it are tested carefully to avoid a reaction.
-Usually a reaction occurs because of a clerical error causing a patient to receive incompatible blood.
+Usually, a reaction occurs because of a clerical error causing someone to receive incompatible blood.